Califrais/flash/README.md

 It will be very simple then to adapt it to your own data.

 ## Reproducing figures and table in the paper

+The obtained following results are under "Results" folder.

 Figures 5 and 6 in the main paper can be reproduced by running the notebook "FLASH tutorial".